AshrafGardizy/Django-Project/README.md

 ## License
 This project is licensed under the MIT License.

-## Acknowledgments
-- Hat tip to anyone whose code was used
-- Inspiration
-- etc.

 > Feel free to customize this README according to your project's specifics!